dataunity/public-space/area_merchant_street.md

 # Merchant Street in 1910

-This map shows the usage of the buildings in Merchant Street in 1910.
+This map shows the usage of the buildings in Merchant Street in 1910 (on top of present day Merchant Street).

 {% include map-area.html areaid="merchant-street" %}